WhoReadThisWillDie/Feedback-App/README.md

-Introduction
+# Introduction
-Here you introduce the project,
+Here you introduce the project

 Name:
 Group 3v

 Members:
-Syandana , Mihaela, Simona, Maxim, Danaylo, Julie Assignment and client info: the assignment and client info.
+Syandana, Mihaela, Simona, Maksim, Danylo, Julie

+Assignment and client info:
+the assignment and client info.